-- 1. Describe your campus and community including the service area; - 2.
+- Describe your campus and community including the populations in the service area, specifically individuals with disabilities, individuals who are Deaf or hard of hearing, and persons with limited English proficiency;9 - 2.
 Describe the scope of the problem of sexual assault, domestic violence, dating violence and stalking on campus and in the community; - 3.
-Describe the culturally specific or underserved populations on your campus and current strategies that are being used to address their needs; - 4.
-Describe the availability of victim services and advocacy on campus and in the community including the scope of services provided; - 5.
-Describe how campus executive leadership (president and governing board members) is actively engaged in current efforts to promote visibility and awareness of issues regarding sexual assault, domestic violence, dating violence, and stalking on campus; - 6.
-Describe efforts, if any, to include your local domestic violence or sexual assault organizations and/or state, tribal or territorial sexual assault and domestic violence coalitions as a resource for training and technical assistance;
+Describe the culturally specific or underserved populations on your campus and current strategies, if any, that are being used to address their needs; - 4.
+Describe the availability of victim services and advocacy on campus and in the community, if any, including the scope of services provided; - 5.
+Describe how campus executive leadership (president and governing board members) is actively engaged in current efforts to promote visibility and awareness of issues regarding sexual assault, domestic violence, dating violence, and stalking on campus; and